bubblydoo/angular-react/README.md

 ```

 In this example, we use `ApolloProvider` to provide a client to each React element.
 We can then use `useQuery` in all React components.

+This is only needed when your host app is an Angular app.
+If you're using Angular-in-React, the context will be bridged.

 ### Refs